bitfireAT/webdav-push/webdav-push-draft.md

 - Company Nextcloud (risk-exposed)
   - no information should be public at all (= no public FCM)

 # Architectural overview

 ![Architectural overview diagram](images/architecture.png)

-## Application server
+## Application Server

+The Application Server is the component that generates update notifications that should be received by clients.
+For instance, this could be a WebDAV/CalDAV/CardDAV server that wants to notify clients about updates in files.

-For instance.
-Nextcloud.
-We want to require as little changes in app server as possible so that it's easily adaptable by a lot of servers.
-All subscription and actual push distribution logic is out-sourced to the Push Director.
+One objective of Push is that as little changes as possible should be needed in the Application Server so that Push easily adaptable by a lot of servers.
+All subscription and push distribution logic is outsourced to the Push Director.

-Required functions on app server:

-- topic generation (TODO what is a topic)
+A compliant Application Server needs to:

+- generate topics (map each collection that can be subscribed to a topic name),
-- send notifications for every change in a collection to Push Director (over HTTP POST)
+- send notifications for every change in a collection to the Push Director,
-  - requires to store some configuration (store URL of Push Director)
-- provide push-specific information (URL of Push Director and whether it requires authentication and which method) to WebDAV clients
+- provide push-specific information (URL of Push Director and whether it requires authentication and which method) to Clients.
+This document describes how to provide this information over WebDAV, but there may be additional specifications for other protocols, making Push available for non-WebDAV environments, too.

 ## Push Director

-Some standalone software that runs next to the application server.
-May be hosted together with the application server (can be private, pseudo-public like for ISPs or maybe a public fallback hosted by a client app developer like DAVx5).
+Some standalone software.
+May be hosted together with the application server.
+Usually private, but may also be provided pseudo-public like for ISPs or even public (like a fallback server that's hosted by a Client app developer).

-Interfaces (incoming):
+Push Director provides these inbound interfaces:

+- [Notify API](#notify-api) for the Application Server to deposit update notifications (like collection changes)
-- Subscription API (HTTP POST, JSON) where Push Clients register and (un)subscribe to collections
+- [Subscription API](#subscription-api) for Clients to register and (un)subscribe to collections
-  - authentication should be recommended when possible (but method may vary: hosted instances may require same authentication as for WebDAV, public instances like a DAVx⁵-hosted public instance may require a token that's derived from the DAVx⁵ FCM ID)
-- API for the Application Server where the Push Director can receive a message for every changed collection (HTTP POST, JSON)

-There should also be the possibility for additional non-standard subscription/notification APIs.
-For instance, a Push Client (TODO: is it possible that the
-Push Director does that?) could subscribe to Google Calendars over [Google Calendar API Push notifications](https://developers.google.com/calendar/api/guides/push?hl=en) and register a Webhook there.
-Then the Google Calendar would notify the Push Director, but not over the same `POST /update` as defined in this document, but by some proprietary protocol.
-The Push Client still has to register to the Push Director so that the actual delivery of of the push notification over a Push Service can work.

-Outgoing side:

-- sends filtered (see below) push notifications in correct format to the actual Push Services, like
-  - one message per topic and FCM ID (+ FCM Proxy URL) to the Firebase FCM backend
-  - one message per endpoint to UnifiedPush server
-  - one message for every active and subscribed WebSocket connection
-- filtering: only topics that have at least one subscriber in a backend module are forwarded to that backend (for instance, if no Push Clients are subscribed over FCM to a topic, this topic must not be sent to the Firebase FCM backend)

-Configuration:
+This document provides an HTTP-based specification for these APIs.
+Additional non-standard subscription/notification APIs are possible.
+For instance, a Client could subscribe to a proprietary calendar system over a proprietary API, which in turn informs the Push Director (that supports this special case) about updates with its own proprietary Webhook protocol.

+Push Director receives the incoming update notifications and sends [Push Messages](#push-messages) to the registered [Push Services](#push-services), which again forward them to subscribed Clients.

+**NOTE**: Push Services may support topics, in which case the Push Director only needs to send one message per topic and Push Service that supports topics.
+For Push Services that don't support topics (like UnifiedPush or WebSockets), Push Director has to notify each client separately.

+Implementations _MUST_ only forward notifications to Push Services which have at least one subscriber.
+So the Push Director has to keep a list of active clients per topic.

-- which Push Services are enabled for this instance
+A typical configuration file of a Push Director contains which Push Services are enabled for this instance and Push Service-specific configuration (like authorization keys).
-- configuration of specific Push Services (like supported FCM IDs)

-TODO: schematic of sample architecture of Push Director

-- PubSub
-- FCM backend
-- UnifiedPush backend
-- WebSockets backend
-- How subscriptions are handled

 ## Push Services

-Push Services are existing services that can be used for the actual push notifications., like (alphabetically)
+Push Services are existing services that can be used for the actual push notifications, like (alphabetically)

 - Apple Push Notification (APN) service (supports topics)
 - [Google FCM](https://firebase.google.com/docs/cloud-messaging) (supports topics)